 In addition, when staff no longer need the personal data they hold, they must ensure it is deleted or anonymised.
-This will be done in accordance with the school's record retention schedule.
+This will be done in accordance with the school's Information and Records Retention Policy.

 8. Sharing personal data

 We will not normally share personal data with anyone else without consent, but there are certain circumstances where we may be required to do so.
 These include, but are not limited to, situations where: